mesparza5/cunaChallenge/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed.

 # Documentation

 ## Components